Skip to main content

 Countertop dishwashers, or “compact dishwashers,” are ideal for smaller living spaces and are more convenient and efficient than hand-washing.
 These dishwashers are about half the size as a typical dishwasher and, true to their name, can sit on your countertop.

-While their small size is often a boon, it also has its downside: Countertop dishwashers have about half the capacity of a full-size model, which means you'll need to run twice as many wash cycles to clean the same amount of dishes.
-Also, like portable dishwashers, these connect to your kitchen faucet and need to drain into the sink—this means your sink will be out of commission about twice as often as with a portable dishwasher, which can be a problem if you have a large family or a lot of roommates.
-If you're planning to buy a dishwasher for a smaller home that's only being used by you and one other occupant, they will likely be your best option.
+While their small size is often a boon, it also has its downside: Smaller capacity means you may need to run more wash cycles depending on the quantity of dirty dishes.
+Also, like portable dishwashers, these connect to your kitchen faucet and need to drain into the sink—this means your sink will be out of commission about twice as often as with a portable dishwasher, which can be a problem if you have an especially busy kitchen.
+If you're planning to buy a dishwasher for a smaller home that's only being used by you and one other occupant, a countertop dishwasher can be a great option.

 There aren't that many extra features, in total